appliedAI-Initiative/pymetrius/README.md

 the local file.

-You will get a repo in `<path/to/directory>/<project_name>` with a venv inside it; the venv will contain your new library in an "editable mode".
+You will get a repo in `<path/to/directory>/<project_name>` with a venv inside it; the venv will contain your new library installed in "editable mode" (i.e. with `pip install -e` ).
 If you prefer to use a different virtual environment (like conda), feel free to delete the venv.